 Membership applications must be:

 All applications are assessed by the Membership Committee which is a Permanent Committee of the AIG Board.
 The membership committee undertakes a range of rigorous checks that may include verification of the authenticity of academic qualifications; assessing the equivalence of overseas qualifications with Australian academic qualifications by reference to Australian Government databases, and interviews with the applicant and members supporting the application.
 Upon completion of this review, the Membership Committee may recommend acceptance of the application by the AIG Board which is ultimately responsible for the approval of each application.
 Each application must be approved by a majority of Directors.

 AIG does not assess or accredit geoscience courses offered by Australian universities.
-All Universities are required to have all degree programmes independently assessed by both the University Council and Commonwealth educational authorities before a degree can be awarded.
+All Universities are required to have all degree programs independently assessed by both the University Council and Commonwealth educational authorities before a degree can be awarded.
 This accreditation process is accepted by the Institute as ensuring the quality of geoscience qualifications offered to students in Australia.
-Most geoscience degree programmes involve a minimum of four years of undergraduate study.
+Most geoscience degree programs involve a minimum of four years of undergraduate study.

 The admission criteria and assessment process for applications for admission as, or upgrade to Fellow are similar to those of Member with several, notable exceptions:

 The applicant’s prominence or contribution to the geoscience profession is assessed by means of a statement detailing how these criteria have been satisfied furnished by the applicant.

-Applications for admission as a Graduate are received from applicants who meet all of the requirements for admission as Member, apart from required postgraduate experience.
 Graduates are expected to upgrade to Member, requiring assessment of a new, complete membership application (with the exception of their academic qualifications and transcripts which are held on file by the Institute) when they attain the required postgraduate experience.